Perfect Winter Cocktails

 Add all the ingredients to a stirring glass filled with ice.

 Stir the mix down until sufficiently chilled and single strain into a chilled frozen small Chicago rocks glass.

 Twist orange peel over the drink and rim the glass with the peel before discarding.

 Orange peel cross (if desired).
-To create an orange cross, use exemplary knife skills or use a cross shaped cookie cutter.
+To create an orange cross, use exemplary knife skills or use a cross-shaped cookie cutter.

-To present this drink like we do in the bar, place the glass on a dry orange wheel on a cloche stand.
+To present this drink as we do in the bar, place the glass on a dry orange wheel on a cloche stand.
 Using a blowtorch, ignite the orange wheel creating dry orange smoke.
 Capture the smoke in the cloche and serve.
 If you are in a no-smoking zone, just leave it out.

 Chris & Dave: